 Desk setups have started to change in recent times.
 There has been a noticeable shift from static desks that have been the staple for over the last 50 years.
-Work places are looking to give their employees more choice about how they work, and with the rise in work from home scenarios, flexible has become a key point of consideration.
-Standing desks have become a popular choice in the last few years, due to their ability to double up as a standing and seated desk.
-This gives everyone the ability to choose how they work, in a way that utitlises the best of their time and productivity.
+Workplaces are looking to give their employees more choice about how they work, and with the rise in work-from-home scenarios, flexibility has become a key point of consideration.
+Standing desks have become a popular choice in the last few years, due to their ability to double up as standing and seated desk.
+This gives everyone the ability to choose how they work, in a way that utilises the best of their time and productivity.
 Today we will try to guide you on how you should be choosing a standing desk for your minimal desk setup.
 If you need help with optimising your desk setup check out our 8 tips on how to build a desk setup.

 Some Reviews we’ve done